dimitri-nicolo/calico/_includes/master/cnx-monitor-install.md

    oc get deployment es-client-tigera-elasticsearch -n calico-monitoring -o yaml --export > tigera-elasticsearch.yaml
    ```

-   Now, run the following command which will fix the configuration for pods to start properly in OpenShift.
+   Run the following command which will fix the configuration for pods to start properly in OpenShift.

    ```
    sed -i '/capabilities/,+2 d' tigera-elasticsearch.yaml